 - Being a little producer creates complications and weakens negotiation strength for sustainable provisioning.

 - Partnering with businesses with aligned values is critical to achieving sustainable development goals.
-As an example my first bottling company had very low sustainable ambitions and when I questioned why they did things that way, their response was you are a little client, we do not need you, if you don’t like the way we do things around here leave.
-My new bottling company is the complete opposite they have world class recycling systems, are going through ToiTu carbon reduce certification, measuring their carbon footprint and are passionate about sustainable efficiencies.
+As an example, my first bottling company had very low sustainable ambitions and when I questioned why they did things that way, their response was you are a little client, we do not need you, if you don’t like the way we do things around here leave.
+My new bottling company is the complete opposite they have world-class recycling systems, are going through ToiTu carbon reduction certification, measuring their carbon footprint and are passionate about sustainable efficiencies.
 Same with labels.
-My new label supplier is Envrionmark certified and are always looking for better technology to deliver more sustainable outcomes and less waste.
-My labelling supplier before them didn’t care and also had an attitude that they didn’t need our business.
-That is the reality but a lesson why finding great suppliers and sharing those contacts around is so important.
+My new label supplier is Envrionmark certified and is always looking for better technology to deliver more sustainable outcomes and less waste.
+My labeling supplier before them didn’t care and also had an attitude that they didn’t need our business.
+That is the reality but a lesson of why finding great suppliers and sharing those contacts around is so important.

 - Work through a media strategy for sustainable storytelling and bring awareness to the subject.